How to Begin a Career in Administration

 Why is Administration Important?

 Almost every company in the land will have an office.
-Whether Cadbury World, Disneyland, or Fifa, all companies need an administrative department to ensure the business is run smoothly.
+Whether Cadbury World or Disneyland, all companies need administrative professionals to ensure the business is run smoothly.

 Without administration, these companies would fail, and most likely break quite a few civil laws.
 While we’ve seen Steve Carell’s office interpretation and laughed at the skin-crawling, awkward situations; an administration job can be incredibly satisfying, have a huge potential for career progression, and give you skills that are transferable to any area of this working world.

-Naturally, the quality of any administrative job relies on the company.
+Naturally, the quality of any admin job relies on the company.
+Everything from the office environment to healthcare will differ depending on the business you work for.
 Most see the value of a strong administrative backbone so will reward workers with regular incentives, team bonding exercises, and bonuses.

 Now that you think a job in admin might be for you, how do you get there?
 Who does this job suit and is it a viable, long-term career?